ccnmtl/mediathread/README.markdown

 9. Experiment with saving assets by visiting: http://myhost.example.com:8000/save/

+   OR

+   Install the bookmarklet from the homescreen and follow instructions there.

 10. For deployment, take a look at the `apache/` directory for sample apache configuration files